WHO clarifies COVID-19 'very rare' transmission remarks

 Her remarks, which were widely relayed on social media networks, sparked a reaction from part of the scientific community.

-"Contrary to what the WHO announced, it is not scientifically possible to affirm that asymptomatic carriers of SARS-CoV-2 are not very infectious," professor Gilbert Deray of the Pitie-Salpetriere hospital in Paris said on Twitter.
+“Contrary to what the WHO announced, it is not scientifically possible to affirm that asymptomatic carriers of SARS-CoV-2 are not very infectious,” Professor Gilbert Deray of Pitie-Salpetriere hospital in Paris said on Twitter.

 Van Kerkhove later posted on Twitter a WHO summary on transmission.